Orbital mechanics: Rules of thumb

 The consequences of the rules of orbital mechanics are sometimes counter-intuitive.
-For example, if two spacecraft are in the same circular orbit and wish to dock, unless they are very close, the trailing craft cannot simply fire its engines to go faster.
-This will change the shape of its orbit, causing it to gain altitude and actually slow down relative to the leading craft, missing the target.
+For example, if two spacecrafts are in the same circular orbit and wish to dock, the trailing craft cannot simply fire its engines to accelerate towards the leading craft.
+This will change the shape of its orbit, causing it to gain altitude and slow down relative to the leading craft, thus moving away from the target.
 The space rendezvous before docking normally takes multiple precisely calculated engine firings in multiple orbital periods, requiring hours or even days to complete.

 To the extent that the standard assumptions of astrodynamics do not hold, actual trajectories will vary from those calculated.
 For example, simple atmospheric drag is another complicating factor for objects in low Earth orbit.

 These rules of thumb are decidedly inaccurate when describing two or more bodies of similar mass, such as a binary star system (see n-body problem).
 Celestial mechanics uses more general rules applicable to a wider variety of situations.
 Kepler's laws of planetary motion, which can be mathematically derived from Newton's laws, hold strictly only in describing the motion of two gravitating bodies in the absence of non-gravitational forces; they also describe parabolic and hyperbolic trajectories.
 In the close proximity of large objects like stars the differences between classical mechanics and general relativity also become important.

 Laws of astrodynamics

 The fundamental laws of astrodynamics are Newton's law of universal gravitation and Newton's laws of motion, while the fundamental mathematical tool is differential calculus.

-Every orbit and trajectory outside atmospheres is in principle reversible, i.e., in the space-time function the time is reversed.
-The velocities are reversed and the accelerations are the same, including those due to rocket bursts.
-Thus if a rocket burst is in the direction of the velocity, in the reversed case it is opposite to the velocity.
-Of course in the case of rocket bursts there is no full reversal of events, both ways the same delta-v is used and the same mass ratio applies.
+In a Newtonian framework, the laws governing orbits and trajectories are in principle time-symmetric.

 Standard assumptions in astrodynamics include non-interference from outside bodies, negligible mass for one of the bodies, and negligible other forces (such as from the solar wind, atmospheric drag, etc.).
 More accurate calculations can be made without these simplifying assumptions, but they are more complicated.
 The increased accuracy often does not make enough of a difference in the calculation to be worthwhile.

 Kepler's laws of planetary motion may be derived from Newton's laws, when it is assumed that the orbiting body is subject only to the gravitational force of the central attractor.
 When an engine thrust or propulsive force is present, Newton's laws still apply, but Kepler's laws are invalidated.
 When the thrust stops, the resulting orbit will be different but will once again be described by Kepler's laws which have been set out above.
 The three laws are: